Rescue Equipment List

 Charles Anderson, CDA Products, 707-743-1300

-CDA products include the Anderson Sling, Rescue Strap, and the UC Davis Large Animal Lifter (LAL)
+CDA products include the Anderson Sling, Rescue Strap, Flex Guide and the Large Animal Lifter (LAL)

 Charles invented the Anderson Sling, the only sling approved for helicopter lifts, he also supplies rescue straps, hooks to apply the strap with, and our favorite tool, the Rescue Glide.
-The glide is a backboard for horses, roll them onto it and its low friction surface allows it to glide easily over terrain.
+The Rescue Glide or Animal Backboard, is a backboard for large animals, roll or slide the animal onto it and its low friction surface along with the slip sheets allows it to glide easily over terrain.

 Recommended ground rescue equipment includes: